• Quicklinks

 • Which modules are offered and what do I deal with in the modules?

-• How is the study programme organised?
+• How is the study program organised?

 • How are the modules, events and examinations organised?